-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-North American markets looked set for a positive start to the week on Monday, with futures on both sides of the border pointing higher ahead of the start of trading.
-The start of Brexit talks in Europe will be on the agenda.
 Monday will also see speeches from a pair of top Federal Reserve officials.
 Both will be closely watched for indications of the central bank's path on future interest rate hikes.
 Markets in Europe weathered news of another incident in London.
 Authorities are treating the event - which left one dead after a van was driven into a group of people near a London mosque - as a potential terrorist incident.
+The start of Brexit talks in Europe also will be on the agenda

 "Global stock markets have begun the new week in style, with European indices following their Asian counterparts higher despite a terrorist attack in North London," IG's Josh Mahony said in a morning note.
 "There is a feeling that for the most part, markets are immune to attacks nowadays, with only those that have an impact on international relations, government spending or business making any impact."

-In Toronto, futures got a bit of early support after oil prices, which had been trading lower, crossed the line into positive territory.

 With little economic news on the U.S. calendar on Monday, traders will be watching speeches by New York Fed President William Dudlely, who speaks this morning, and Chicago Fed President Charles Evans, who is scheduled to give an evening address in New York this evening.
 Last week, the U.S. central bank raised interest rates by a quarter point.
 Further hikes are expected later in the year but the number and timing remain up for debate.
+Mr. Dudley said Monday morning said the central bank wanted to raise interest rates "very judiciously" to avoid threatening the current economic expansion.

 In Europe, stocks were on target for their best showing in two months, helped by rising retail and tech stocks.
 In France, shares and bonds got a lift after newly elected President Emmanuel Macron secured a parliamentary majority.
 Broker upgrades for Credit Suisse also gave bank stocks a boost.